ALI (1) m Arabic, Persian, Urdu, Pashto, Indonesian, Malay, Avar, Kazakh, Dhivehi, Albanian, BosnianMeans

 Andrew, being a Greek name, was probably only a nickname or a translation of his real Hebrew name, which is not known.

-... [more] ANTONY m EnglishVariant of
+Antony m EnglishVariant of

-ANTHONY.
+Anthony.
 This was formerly the usual English spelling of the name, but during the 17th century the

 h began to be added.

-BRENDAN m Irish, English, BretonFrom
+Brendan m Irish, English, BretonFrom

-Bréanainn, which was derived from a Welsh word meaning
+Bréanainn, which was derived from Old Welsh

-"prince".
+"king, prince".
 Saint Brendan was a 6th-century Irish abbot who, according to legend, crossed the Atlantic and reached North America with 17 other monks.

-DAVID m English, Hebrew, French, Scottish, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical LatinFrom the Hebrew name
+David m English, Hebrew, French, Scottish, Welsh, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical LatinFrom the Hebrew name

-דָּוִד (Dawid), which was derived from Hebrew
+דָּוִד (Dawiḏ), which was derived from

-דּוֹד (dod) meaning
+דּוֹד (doḏ) meaning

 "beloved" or